nrfconnect/sdk-nrf/doc/nrf/ug_zigbee.rst

 The stack comes with the following features:

 * Complete implementation of the Zigbee core specification and Zigbee Pro feature set.
-* Support for all device roles: coordinator, router, and end device.
+* Support for all device roles: Coordinator, Router, and End Device.
-* Zigbee Cluster Library (a specification for end devices).
+* Zigbee Cluster Library.
 * Base Device Behavior.
 * Devices, described in former Zigbee Home Automation and Light Link profiles.
-* Zigbee Green Power.
+* Zigbee Green Power Proxy Basic.
 * Experimental support for ``ZB_ZCL_WWAH``.

+.. _zigbee_ug_libs:

 Required libraries and drivers
 ******************************